Ejmz216/Prueba-Tecnica/README.md

 Requirements:

-TECHNICAL ADMISSION TEST
-This technical test is intended to assess basic programming knowledge using the Angular and Springboot frameworks.
+This test is intended to assess programming knowledge using the Angular and Springboot frameworks.
 This includes the following requirements.

 Request